 StatUSA (No longer available: this program has ceased) and USA Trade Online.

 It DID contain an online service of the most recent international trade information.
 Consists of three parts.
 GLOBUS (Global Business Opportunities) offers daily trade leads from the Trade Opportunities Program (TOPS), as well as the Department of Agriculture.
 GLOBUS also offers daily procurement activity from the Defense Logistics Agency, the United Nations, and the Commerce Business Daily leads.
 The NTDB (National Trade Database) provides access to Country Commercial Guides, Market Research reports, Best Market reports and other programs.
 Finally, the SOTN (State of the Nation) provides various financial and economic data from throughout the federal government and other related entities.
 Unlike the "GLOBUS & NTDB" section, SOTN concerns itself with the United States' domestic economy.
 USA Trade Online is still going to be continued by the Census Bureau (but you must view this resource at the Library, on the Government Documents computer).
 Some "replacement" data sources are found here.
-Additional links to economic data (including Market Research Reports and Country Commecial Guides) can be found at Export.gov's Market Research.
+Additional links to economic data (including Market Research Reports and Country Commecial Guides) can be found at Export.gov's Trade Data & Analysis.
 The University of Central Florida has bookmarked and organized many of the replacement links here.

 Bureau of Economic Analysis